 All week I’ve discussed free motion designs that quilters need to draw out, and yesterday, we learned how to plan out and free motion quilt 3 nature-inspired designs.
 The good news with today’s post, is we can use templates and freezer paper to assist with the drawing process using the Sew Easy Jelly Monster Template and the Sew Easy 9pc Circle Template Set, along with Sew Easy Freezer Paper.
 These tools will make your sewing quilting projects so much easier.

 I’ll start with the circle templates.
 I used the 2½” circle from the 9 templates (a great value) to design the ‘Orange Peel’ quilting pattern.
 I drew a 2” grid within a 10” square as shown.
-I then made sure the edge of the template met the intersections of the grid, and used the template to mark my orange peel sections.
-These templates are great because they’re made in such a bright color that are easy to see, they’re see-through, and have vertical, horizontal and 45-degree lines marked on them making them great for centering.
+I then made sure the edge of the template met the intersections of the grid and used the template to mark my orange peel sections.
+These templates are great because they’re made in such a bright color that is easy to see, they’re see-through and have vertical, horizontal, and 45-degree lines marked on them making them great for centering.
 The number of sizes available also makes them great for applique.

 These circle templates ranging in size from 1” to 5” are also useful for drawing out appliques and background quilting designs…the possibilities are endless.

 The Sew Easy Jelly Monster Template is useful to draw out shapes and cut from strips of fabric folded in half, or 2½” jelly roll strips sewn together.
 Again it’s made in the pink clear durable acrylic with clear markings for 2 sizes of circles, 2 sizes of hexagons, a diamond, a square and 2 sizes of triangles.
 See the package instructions below.